 Decide Name and Theme

 As a part of fundraising, encourage players to pledge a certain amount of their winnings.
 Offer perks to players who get a good amount of donation.
-You can also set a participation fee for players, which can be anywhere between $50 - $250 depending on the magnitude of your event.
+You can also set a participation fee for players.
 If this is a team event, then a team of 4 golfers can seek corporate sponsorship.
 In return, sponsors can get free publicity at the event.

 Coordinating the Event